theredplanetsings/automationAD/README.md

 automationAD
 ├── userCreation.ps1           # Standalone script for creating a test AD user (for reference/testing)
-├── adduser.ps1                # GUI for creating AD users with CSV-driven logic and group assignment ├── addLicenses.ps1            # General scripts for assigning licenses to users (reference/utility) ├── userDeletion.ps1           # Script for deleting an AD user (includes group removal) ├── correctlyformatted.csv     # Example CSV with all required columns for user creation
+├── adduser.ps1                # GUI for creating AD users with CSV-driven logic and group assignment ├── automationad.ps1           # Same as adduser.ps1 but with detailed comments for extending manager roles ├── addLicenses.ps1            # General scripts for assigning licenses to users (reference/utility) ├── userDeletion.ps1           # Script for deleting an AD user (includes group removal) ├── correctlyformatted.csv     # Example CSV with all required columns for user creation